dominiccooney/blink-tools/a11y/README.md

   tcp:9000`.

-- Build and deploy ContentShell.apk per the [Android build instructions.](https://code.google.com/p/chromium/wiki/AndroidBuildInstructions) Accessorizer only listens to Content Shell*.
+- Build and deploy ContentShell.apk per the [Android build instructions.](https://code.google.com/p/chromium/wiki/AndroidBuildInstructions) Accessorizer only listens to Content Shell.

 - Install [Node](http://nodejs.org) and [Bower.](http://bower.io)

-- In AccessorizerServer, run `bower install` to grab Polymer.
+- In AccessorizerServer/static, run `bower install` to grab Polymer.
+If Bower offers you new hotness like platform#master or old bustedness like platform#~0.1.0, choose the new hotness.

 - Per [How to Write Go Code](http://golang.org/doc/code.html) set GOPATH.
-Then `go get http://code.google.com/p/go.net/websocket` .
+Then `go get code.google.com/p/go.net/websocket` .

 - In AccessorizerServer, `go run main.go` to start the server.